The Bible and Bipolar Disorder

 Are there persons in the Bible who suffer from bipolar?

-There is at least one person in the Bible who demonstrates symptoms of bi-polar disorder—King Saul.
-Israel's first king is one of Scriptures more complicated figures.
+There is at least one person who demonstrates symptoms of bi-polar—King Saul.
+Israel's first king is one of the more complicated figures in Scripture.
 While it might be a stretch to diagnose him, very few people doubt that he goes from one extreme to the next.
+Let's look closer at Saul.

 When David played music, the text uses three verbs to describe what happened: